Safe online shopping involves establishing enough trust that the online vendor:

 Secure your sensitive information

 When making payments online, check that you’re using a reputable retailer to make sure that only the people who should see you credit card details can.
 Some sites offer encryption services to protect your payment details, email and personal addresses, passwords, and other personal information.

-The following tips will help you check the connection is secure:
+The following tips will help you check the connection is private: